telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 ## SelectionMiddleThumbStyle

-Via the SelectionMiddleThumbStyle property, you can control the appearance of the middle thumb which is displayed when the __IsSelectionRangeEnabled__ property is True.
+Via the SelectionMiddleThumbStyle property you can control the appearance of the middle thumb which is displayed when the __IsSelectionRangeEnabled__ property is True.

 #### [XAML] Example 2: Specify SelectionMiddleThumbStyle